Ellen Latham Clarke (also Clark) (c.1845-1930) was born in New London,

 with her in September 1880, and was admitted to the Christian Scientist Association in

 December of the same year.
-She was one of the twelve charter members when the Church of
+She was one of the First Members of The Mother Church, later

 See more letters.